Corporate Sustainability Program

 Replace fossil fuel with sustainable aviation fuel (SAF) on a larger scale to reduce your CO₂ emissions for your business travel.
 You choose the amount.

-Travel Pass Biofuel, a tailor-made product for all our corporate customers who regularly travel to the same destination, who want to fly more sustainably.
+A tailor-made product for you who regularly travel to the same destination and want to fly more sustainably.

 Details & information